demos-for-symfony-skeleton/skeleton/README.md

 [![Build Status](https://travis-ci.org/symfony-flex-demo/console.svg?branch=master)](https://travis-ci.org/symfony-flex-demo/console)

 # Relation to other projects
-* A `bin/console` file could be written to remove the dependency from `symfony/framework-bundle`
+* A `bin/console` file could be written (in another project) to remove the dependency from `symfony/framework-bundle`

 ## This is a basis for futur projects
 * ...